Last Updated : | Wide Angle Software

 4. Once you are satisfied that your content is safely in iTunes, safely eject your device and repeat steps 2-3 for your other iPods or iPhones.
 This will effectively merge content of all your devices in a single iTunes library.

-5. Use iTunes to re-sync your devices which will re-load your content back on to them, and let you add any new purchased or downloaded content to your your iPods.
+5. Use iTunes to re-sync your devices which will re-load your content back on to them, and let you add any new purchased or downloaded content to your iPods.
 To do this, open iTunes, connect your device, and click on your device icon.
 You'll see a list of tabs for your device's media under Settings on the left(1).
 Click each of these tabs to enable or disable syncing of the relating media(2), as well as checking other syncing settings.
 Once happy with all sync settings, hit Sync(3) to sync!

 For more detailed information on how to sync a device with iTunes, please visit Apple's support article.

-TouchCopy supports all iPods and iPhones.
+TouchCopy supports all iPods, iPhones and iPads.